Hug! Pretty Cure Futari wa Pretty Cure: All Stars Memories: Plot

-A teru teru bōzu named Miden shows up before Hug!
-Pretty Cure team: Hana, Saaya, Homare, Emiru and Ruru during their picnic.
-They transform and fight, and as the fight ensues, they notice that Miden is using other Pretty Cure teams' attacks.
-Miden blasts a mysterious beam, but Ange, Etoile, Macherie and Amour shields its attack from Yell, but turns them into babies in the process.
-The Futari wa Pretty Cure team: Cures Black and White arrives and protect Yell and the kids, but Miden disappears after turning White into a baby.
-Moments later, Nagisa explains to Hana that every other Pretty Cures, including Hikari had their memories stolen when Miden turned them into toddlers.
+The Futari wa Pretty Cure Max Heart team: Cures Black, White and Shiny Luminous fights a mysterious monster who is attacking Minato Mirai 21 and defeat it using Extreme Luminario.
+They then rescue a reporter who had become trapped on a Ferris wheel, but then a teru teru bōzu named Miden appears before them.
+Later, the Hug!
+Pretty Cure team: Hana, Saaya, Homare, Emiru, and Ruru are having a picnic when Miden appears before them.
+They transform and fight him, but notice that he is using the attacks of other Pretty Cures.
+Miden attacks Yell with a mysterious beam, and Ange, Etoile, Macherie, and Amour shield her from the attack but are turned into babies in the process.
+The Max Heart team arrives to protect Yell and the kids, but Miden disappears after turning White into a baby.
+Nagisa explains to Hana that Miden has turned the other Pretty Cures into toddlers and stolen their memories.

-After finding their baby teammates, who had run off, Miden shows up to Hana and Nagisa again.
-After Nagisa demands to give Honoka's memory back, Miden furiously attacks both girls, which causes Honoka to revert back to normal herself.
-They transform and fight Miden, and with courage and determination, Hana assists the two Cures.
-While cheering for Yell, the rest of Hug! team reverts back to their normal age.
-Even more furious, Miden takes the towns' memories and leads them to his lair.
+After finding their baby teammates, who had run off, Miden appears before Hana and Nagisa.
+After Nagisa demands he give Honoka's memory back, he furiously attacks both girls, which causes Honoka to revert back to normal.
+They transform and fight Miden, with Hana assisting them; while cheering for Yell, the rest of the Hug! team reverts back to normal.
+Miden takes the towns' memories and leads the Cures to his lair.

-After exploring his lair, the Cures find out that Miden is an abandoned camera, which Yell notices his pain of loneliness as everyone he knew had forgotten about him.
-After Harry and Hugtan help restore rest of the Pretty Cures' normal selves with the power of the Miracle Light, the 55 Pretty Cures help fight off Miden's shadows, while Yell comforts Miden as she assures him that they'll make new memories.
-The Pretty Cures, with the power of the Miracle Lights, uses "Pretty Cure Release Shining Memory" to heal him, which he smiles and fades away.
-Later, Hana then takes pictures of everyone at the picnic with a fixed Miden camera.
+After exploring his lair, the Cures learn that Miden was a camera called the Miden F Mark II.
+Its manufacturer went bankrupt, and as a result it never had any photos taken.
+After gaining sentience, Miden decided he wanted to have his own memories and began stealing memories from others.
+Yell notices his pain and loneliness, as everyone he knew had forgotten about him.
+After Harry and Hugtan use the Miracle Light's power to restore the rest of the Pretty Cure to normal, they help to fight off Miden's shadows while Yell heads to Miden.
+She comforts Miden and assures him that they'll make new memories together.
+The Pretty Cures, with the power of the Miracle Lights, heal him as he smiles and fades away.
+Later, Hana takes pictures of everyone at the picnic with a fixed Miden camera.